 Startup culture fascinates me.
 The innovative, risk-taking mindsets of entrepreneurs, many of whom are young, all of whom are bright.
-I attended the Everywhereelse Conference in Memphis in 2013.
+I attended the Everywhereelse Conference in Memphis in 2013 and will do so again in 2014.
 And since then have been absorbing as much insight and information as I can about innovation.

 Project = Does it work? + Is it Interesting?

 Interesting → Customer caring about it → Customer shares/talks about it

 When I thought about caring, sharing, talking about a product, I thought about the Grizz, and wondered, how does it correlate with the Grizzlies?
 And when the Grizz were ranked #1 franchise, I wondered even more.
 So, on a lark, I applied the Grizz to this maxim (my attorney friends would recognize this as the Application of Evidence to the Law).
 This is what resulted: